 Clearly, R0 is a tricky number to pin down, at least in an infection’s early days.
 It also can change as control measures are put in place.
 This suggests that as more cases emerge, these estimates will likely continue to shift.
 But currently the R0 appears to be similar to that for SARS.

 Researchers aren’t sure, but not very long.
 Or that’s what they expect, based on what they know about other coronaviruses.
 These viruses typically survive on a surface for only a few hours, notes Nancy Messonnier.
 She directs the CDC’s National Center for Immunization and Respiratory Disease in Atlanta, Ga.
 She spoke in a news conference on January 27.

 While it’s still unclear how the new virus spreads, coronaviruses are thought to spread mainly by respiratory droplets.
 These are spewed as patients cough, for instance.
-There is no evidence suggesting 2019-nCoV can be transmitted from things such as imported goods, according to the CDC.
+There is no evidence suggesting SARS-CoV-2 can be transmitted from things such as imported goods, according to the CDC.

 How does it spread?

 The new virus is spreading from person to person in China and in several other countries.
 They include the United States.
 Like SARS and MERS, it probably spreads in much the same way as other respiratory diseases, the CDC says.
-Respiratory droplets from an infected person’s cough or sneeze can carry virus to someone new.
+Respiratory droplets from an infected person’s cough or sneeze can carry the virus to someone new.
 Still, the exact mechanism of spread is unknown.

 Some coronaviruses can cause the common cold.
 Severe coronaviruses infect deeper parts of the respiratory tract than cold viruses do.
 So infected people are not usually contagious until they start to show symptoms, says Stanley Perlman.
 He’s a virologist at the University of Iowa in Iowa City.